JamesRobertSutcliffe/frontend-portfolio/Project notes.md

 Next steps:

-1 - Skills section - sort logos then animation style - complete for now (Flip cards with more info about me on back of each) 2 - work section - keep same format with adaptation of size (like about me section) 3 - contact me
+1 - Skills section - sort logos then animation style - complete for now (Flip cards with more info about me on back of each) 2 - work section - keep same format with adaptation of size (like about me section) - complete for now 3 - about me section - 6 cards? flip them for more info?
+4 - contact me - do next
-4 - tackle others section - animations
+5 - tackle others section - animations